 Serve with Greek yoghurt or whipped cream or half and half is nice.

-NOTE – for diary free
+NOTE – for dairy free

 Swap out the butter for half a cup of olive oil and the yoghurt for coconut yoghurt.